-- 1. Target an architecture using the --target option. - 2.
-Target a specific processor using -mcpu option, or omit to target the architecture. - 3.
-(ARMv7-A and ARMv8-A AArch32 targets only) Specify the floating-point hardware available using the -mfpu option, or omit to use the default for the target. - 4.
-(ARMv7-A and ARMv8-A AArch32 targets only) Specify the instruction set using -marm or -mthumb, or omit to default to -marm.
+- 1. Target the execution state (AArch64 or AArch32) using the --target option. - 2.
+Target one of the following: - an architecture using the -march option. - a specific processor using the -mcpu option. - 3.
+(AArch32 targets only) Specify the floating-point hardware available using the -mfpu option, or omit to use the default for the target. - 4.
+(AArch32 targets only) Specify the instruction set using -marm or -mthumb, or omit to default to -marm.

-Specifying the target architecture
+Specifying the target execution state